Room: King Willem Alexander

 Session reference: 1BO.1.3

-Biomass supply and Demand in the EU 2012-2022
+Biomass Supply and Demand in the EU 2012-2022

-Chinese Academy of Sciences, P.R.
+Institute of Geographic Sciences and Natural Resources Research, Chinese Academy of Sciences, P.R.
 CHINA

 Session reference: 1BO.1.4